 Parameters

-params(optional):name: Filter by stream namemetadata: Filter by metadata key-value pairslimit: Maximum streams to return (1-1000, default 100)offset: Number of streams to skip
+params(optional):namespace: Filter by stream namespace.
+Takes precedence whennameis also providedname: Filter streams by namespace/name substringmetadata: Filter by metadata key-value pairslimit: Maximum streams to return (1-1000, default 100)offset: Number of streams to skipsort: Sort field, one of'name','created','updated','size','count', or'lastUsed'direction:'asc'or'desc'

 Return Value